ros2/ros_network_viz/README.md

 * [x] Draw a line between the action clients and action services in the network
 * [x] Show the type for each action
 * [ ] Show the Quality-of-Service settings for each action (does this even make sense for an action?)
-* [ ] Have the ability to hide one or more actions on a node (how do we get them back?)
+* [x] Have the ability to hide one or more actions on a node
 * [ ] Gracefully handle actions with unknown topic types